Moreton Bay Marina

 East Coast Marina is the perfect base for exploring Moreton Bay.
 Only 30 minutes from Brisbane CBD and 20 minutes from Brisbane Airport, you have more time for exploring the 2,000 square kilometres of crystal clear waters.

 Just a few nautical miles from the entrance to Manly Harbour is Green Island, a favourite landmark to circumnavigate before heading back to the marina for sundowners.
-If you’re looking for an overnight anchorage you can cruise down to Horeshoe Bay on Peel Island which is about 13 NM away and a safe spot in most conditions.
-At the Southern end of Moreton Island you can explore the Sand Hills or drop anchor at Kooringal, each about 14 NM from East Coast Marina.
+If you’re looking for an overnight anchorage you can cruise down to Horseshoe Bay on Peel Island which is about 13 NM away and a safe spot in most conditions.
+At the Southern end of Moreton Island, you can explore the Sand Hills or drop anchor at Kooringal, each about 14 NM from East Coast Marina.
 Tangalooma is further North on Moreton Island and approximately 26 NM from East Coast Marina, but it feels like a different world.
 You can snorkel the Tangalooma Wrecks, explore the white sandy beach or take in a spectacular sunset over Brisbane City.

 Dunwich on North Stradbroke Island is easily accessible and there is a bus from there to Point Lookout on the ocean side of the island.
 The Southern end of Moreton Bay has hundreds of islands to explore with plenty of secluded anchorages or fishing spots.
 Some of the larger islands are settled, but most are uninhabited.